MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ## Device and gateway layer

 This layer represents the physical or virtual device and gateway hardware deployed at the edge or on premises.

+A key factor in IoT operational excellence is an organization's ability to plan, provision, configure, monitor, and retire IoT devices.
 Organizations must select IoT hardware that meets business and technical requirements, and define appropriate testing procedures to ensure operational reliability.

 Greenfield projects that use new hardware usually have more flexibility in device types, firmware and connectivity features, and technical specifications.
 You might need to select devices that comply with regional certification requirements or regulations such as CE, FCC, UL, PCI, or FDA.

 Brownfield projects that already have hardware deployed typically have more hardware restrictions.
-You might need to look for other types of hardware, such as protocol or identity translation devices, or connectivity gateways such as Bluetooth to MQTT gateway.
+You might need to look for other types of hardware, such as protocol or identity translation devices, or connectivity gateways such as Bluetooth to MQ Telemetry Transport (MQTT) gateway.

 [Azure Certified Device Program](https://www.microsoft.com/azure/partners/azure-certified-device) certification validates that a device can connect with Azure IoT Hub and securely provision through the IoT Hub Device Provisioning Service (DPS).
 The [Azure Certified Device Catalog](https://devicecatalog.azure.com) can help you find and select certified partner hardware.
 The Device Catalog has search and filter capabilities you can use to find hardware that meets your solution requirements.